nicolasn1979/PersonalWork/README.md

 The documentation for TreeLib is located at www.foobar.com

 ## Contributing
 Contributions are welcome.
-Please contact me if you find a bug, have a feature request, or want to create a pull request.
+Please contact me if you find a bug, have a feature request.

 ## Building
 The TextAnalyserLib solution is builded with Visual Studio 2017.
 Open the solution file located at TextAnalyser\TextAnalyser.sln.There are several projects contained therein: